tiyd-python-2015-01/atus-analysis/README.md

 You will download the 2013 files and use these to do analysis.
 The questions you are trying to answer are up to you, but they should at least:

 * Compare different populations (people with children and people without, people of differing age groups, men and women, or other groupings)
-* Answer macro-level questions and micro-level questions (for example, trends in the amount of leisure for the macro-level, trends in the types of things people do for leisure for the micro-level)
+* Answer macro-level questions and micro-level questions (for example, the amount of leisure for the macro-level, the types of things people do for leisure for the micro-level)

 Your final analysis should be in the form of an IPython Notebook with both narrative analysis and supporting charts.
 Your supporting code should be in